cheeriojs/cheerio/Readme.md

 ```

 #### .empty()
-Empties an element, removing all it's children.
+Empties an element, removing all its children.

 ```js
 $('ul').empty()